TARUNS04/ethical-cart/README.md

+﻿# 🛒 EthicalCart – Enhancing customer experience by detecting fake reviews and misguiding practices used by ecommerce brands.
-﻿# 🛒 EthicalCart – Exposing E-Commerce Dark Patterns in Real Time EthicalCart is a Chrome extension that empowers users to shop smarter and safer by detecting deceptive design patterns used by online retailers.
+EthicalCart is a Chrome extension that empowers users to shop smarter and safer by detecting deceptive design patterns used by online retailers.
 Using cutting-edge Machine Learning (ML) and UI analysis, it flags misleading practices like hidden fees, fake urgency, sneaky upsells, and AI-generated reviews—promoting transparency and ethical e-commerce.

 🚀 Features